-28 This is not an argument for the centralisation of public financing and decision-making.
+&lt;sup>28 This is not an argument for the centralisation of public financing and decision-making.
 This form of scrutiny can also occur at the local level.

 29 Tsuru (2006a).
-An illustrative example would be a lawyer whose task is to both defend and prosecute a
+An illustrative example would be a lawyer whose task is to both defend and prosecute a criminal for breach of civil law.
+In this case the principals are the criminal and the state, respectively.
+The lawyer is in an intractable position whereby to succeed at one task he must fail in another.

-30 Scott (2001) Public Sector Management in New Zealand: Lessons and Challenges, Canberra; Australia National University Centre for Law and Economics.
+Scott (2001) Public Sector Management in New Zealand: Lessons and Challenges, Canberra; Australia National University Centre for Law and Economics.

-31 There is some evidence that this can increase the level of perceived accountability a manager has toward the public and service users.
-Verschuere, Verhoest, Meyers and Peters (2006) 32 Pollitt (2006)
+There is some evidence that this can increase the level of perceived accountability a manager has toward the public and service users.
+Verschuere, Verhoest, Meyers and Peters (2006) Pollitt (2006)